dockstore/dockstore/_docs/dnastack-launch-with.md

 ---
 # Intro

-With integration with the DNAstack Workflows platform, WDL-based workflows in Dockstore can be launched in DNAstack both from within the Dockstore interface and from within the DNAstack interface.
+Dockstore integrates with the DNAstack Workflows platform, allowing you to launch WDL-based workflows from Dockstore in DNAstack.
+This works both from within the Dockstore interface and from within the DNAstack interface.
 Read more about the background for this feature at their [blog](https://blog.dnastack.com/introducing-workflows-the-new-standard-in-cloud-bioinformatics-787a59b1d5c6) but here we also offer some information on what that looks like from a user point of view in a mini tutorial.

 ## While browsing DNAstack